Temasys/SkylinkSDK_iOS_SampleApp_Swift/README.md

 **Usage**

-This sample app is writtern in Xcode 9, compiling with Xcode 8 may get errors
+*NOTE* The latest released version of SKYLINK SDK does not support Swift 5 yet, this Swift 5 sample app is a pre-release, just for you to see the differences between Swift 4.2 and Swift 5

-Add a sample app(SampleAppSwift4.2_Xcode10) with Swift 4.2, please open it with Xcode 10
+Add a sample app(SampleAppSwift5_Xcode10.2) with Swift 5, please open it with Xcode 10.2
 ==========================
 Installation
 -------